-Product-Oriented RE Process: Iterative & Explorative & Market-Oriented distribute it as a product or service
+Product-Oriented RE Process: Iterative & Explorative & Market-Oriented

 A product-oriented RE process is typically chosen when an organization is developing a system as a product or service for the market.
 In most cases, a product-oriented RE process comes together with an agile product development process.
 The product owner and digital designers play major roles in this process: they strongly influence and shape the product.